Deploy “new normal” plans quicker with real-time social distancing extension by M Moser Associates

 A screenshot of the toolbar, showcasing the extension's functionalities.

 Through trial and error, we identified some pain points before we developed the extension.
 The traditional way is to measure out the distance between each table in AutoCAD or Revit drawings, and then indicate seats as vacant, one by one.
 Working with hundreds of tables and chairs is a time-consuming task, leading to low efficiency and errors, especially in the large-scale projects we are dealing with.
 We are aware that we are responsible for human lives, so it has to be as accurate as possible.
 If we used the traditional method, we wouldn’t be able to get immediate results on the spot, making live tests of different scenarios with different social distances and collaborating with others in real-time impossible.
 By the time the drawing is completed, clients may give additional information that changes the scope.

 “Working with hundreds of tables and chairs is a time-consuming task, leading to low efficiency and errors, especially in the large scale projects we are dealing with.
 We are aware that we are responsible for human lives, so it has to be as accurate as possible.”

-A workplace floor plan produced in LayOut, with social-distancing parameters in place, representing seats that can be occupied in green, to-be-vacant seats in red.
+A workplace floor plan was produced in LayOut, with social-distancing parameters in place, representing seats that can be occupied in green, and to-be-vacant seats in red.